Building A Budget With Allocations - All Flexibility Levels

 Purpose

 The School Mental Health (SMH) Team ensures the clinical efficacy of services provided by School Psychologists and Social Workers including screening, early intervention, evidenced-based treatment and practice, assessment, professional development, and consultation.
 School Psychologists and Social Workers are hired for specific areas of work that support both academic and social-emotional growth.
 Their roles are defined and should be limited to their areas of expertise to ensure their contributions to students, staff, and the broader school community are effective.
 If a school wishes to change their school mental health allocation, they can but must submit a petition that clearly outlines how services will still be provided.
-When submitting the petition, they must maintain a portion of the allocation and cannot reduce both positions to 0.
+When submitting the petition, they must maintain a portion of the allocation and cannot reduce both positions to zero.

 How Funds Are Allocated